tdtin95/smartchoice/README.md

 //PICTURE

-- **product-adapter-service** : service to call external 3rd party providers' api (Tiki, Lazada, Shopee...) the fetch/search products from them.
+- **product-adapter-service** : service to call external 3rd party providers' api (Tiki, Lazada, Shopee...) to fetch/search products from them.
 The **product-adapter-service** is the only service that has the right to access to provider's api, no direct called will be made to 3rd without going through adapter service.
 - **product-service** : the main service that the UI/Customer communicates directly to.
 This service will call **product-adapter-service** to search a particular product information from 3rd provider.
 - **audit-service** : the service used for keep tracking the search history of user
 - **api-gateway** : Route along services via a single point.
 It helps to access to internal services without knowing their host and port.
 Request will be redirected to exact service need to be serve by situations.